wp-plugins/pie-register/readme.txt

 * Currently This feature is not available.
 We are working on it to improve.

 == Support ==
-* Please visit [http://www.genetechsolutions.com/pie-register.html] (http://www.genetechsolutions.com/pie-register.html "Pie-Register") in order to get support regarding this plugin!
+* Please visit http://www.genetechsolutions.com/pie-register.html in order to get support regarding this plugin!

 == CHANGELOG ==
+### v1.32 September 23 2013
+* Stripslashes issue resolved
+* function mb_string has change to htmlentities with utf8_decode functions
+* wpdb_prepare replaced with sanitize function
+* Empty URL field is now allowed on After Sign in redirect.
+* Custom Fields are now removeable.
+* Grace Period issue resolved.

 ### v1.31 July 13 2013
 * Backward Compatibility Issues fixed.
 * Plugin Conflict Issue fixed.